-The best student Chromebooks will primarily feature three qualities: sufficient power that allows you to accomplish all your school-related tasks, portability so you can easily stow it away in your school bag, and a reasonable price that falls within your student budget.
+The best student Chromebooks should be capable, durable, and affordable.
+That means they should pack sufficient power to accomplish all your school-related tasks, a robust but portable chassis so you can easily stow it away in your school bag without being concerned about damaging it, and a reasonable price that falls within your student budget.

 You don’t have to worry though, because almost all of the best Chromebooks will feature all three of these qualities.
 Not only are Chromebooks generally more affordable than most laptops, but some of them also host processors that are impressive enough to handle all of your after-school laptop needs as well.

 In fact, a great Chromebook might also match the battery life found on some of the best laptops on the market.
-Even better, they could also sport HD or touchscreens that always an appreciated feature in the best student laptops as they make interactive learning for young students much easier.
+Even better, they could also sport Full HD or touchscreens, which are always an appreciated feature in the best student laptops as they make interactive learning for young students much easier.